 9 – Old State House Museum.
 It’s the oldest building in Boston (built in 1713).
 A merchant’s exchange was on the ground flour.
 On the upper floor was a political center, where the assembly of Massachusetts met.
 At the time of the Stamp Act (taxes imposed by England to the American colonies), a gallery was built so that the people could follow the meetings.
 This building is gorgeous … surrounded by tall modern buildings.
 I love this sight!

 10 – Boston Massacre.
 Below the Old State House balcony, there is a ring of cobblestones which commemorates the Boston Massacre (the English refer it as “the incident of King Street”).
 British soldiers were stationed in Boston to keep on eye on the population.
 In 1770, before the Revolution, tensions between English and Bostoniana reached a peak.
 For no apparent reason, five civilians, including a black man (“the first to die for the cause patriot”) were shot.
 This event is one of the triggers of the Revolution.

 11 – Faneuil House.
 This building, built in 1742, was a gift of Mr. Faneuil (the philanthropist AND slave merchant, mentioned above).
 This is both a market and a place of meeting.
 Here began the Revolution, with patriotic speeches delivered by Samuel Adams and James Otis (who is not the inventor of the elevator).
 After the Revolution, this building remained a place where important issues were discussed: anti-slavery speeches, feminist struggles, debates about wars.
 The Faneuil House is now surrounded by several market halls and restaurants.
 It is a very lively place close to the sea.

-Incoming search terms:freedom trail boston français, freedom trail en francais, monument en briquette rouge.
+Incoming search terms:freedom trail boston français, boston masscare site, briquette rouge, famous buildings in boston, freedom trail en francais, freedom trails boston.